rafibuilds/termino_tetris/README.md

 #### Game Loop
 - The game loop is the heart of the Tetris game, orchestrating various game elements and interactions.
 It runs continuously until the game ends, executing the following key tasks:
   - Block Generation, Movement, and Collision Detection:
     - Blocks are randomly generated using the `create_new_block()` function, selecting shapes and colors for each block.
     - The block's position (`y`, `x`) is updated based on user input, allowing for left, right, rotation, and dropping movements.
+The block automatically moves downward
-    - Collision detection ensures that blocks interact correctly with the game board and other blocks, preventing overlap or unintended behavior.
+    - Collision detection ensures that blocks interact correctly with the game board and other blocks, preventing overlap or unintended behavior and it is done with the `colliding()` function.
   - Scoring and Display Updates:
     - Scoring occurs when complete rows are cleared, and the `score_and_clear()` function handles this process.
     - The game continuously updates the display, rendering the Tetris game board, score board, and instruction window to reflect the current game state.
   - User Input Handling:
     - The function listens for user input, interpreting keypresses to control block movement, rotation, and quitting the game.
-    - Responsive input handling ensures smooth and intuitive gameplay, allowing players to interact with the game seamlessly.
+The input is handled by the `stdscr.getch()` method.
   - Smooth Animation:
     - Time delays introduced using `time.sleep()` ensure smooth animation of block movement and game rendering, enhancing the overall gaming experience.